Mutual reception: Definition and applications

 Similarly, with Venus in Virgo and Mercury in Libra, there is inherently a weakness in the mutuality of the relationship.
 Venus in Virgo is in fall, and can provide little support for Mercury, although Mercury, if otherwise powerful and well-positioned (for example in the first house or tenth house), may be helpful to Venus.
 But the relationship is further impaired by the fact that the signs Virgo and Libra are in aversion to one another—that is, they are not in aspect—and hence there is no easy way for these two planets to work together.

 Mutual reception is not limited to exchange of the signs of dignity of rulership.
 Ancient and medieval astrologers gave equal force to mutuality obtained by planets being in each other's signs of exaltation—for example, Jupiter in Taurus in a chart where the Moon is in Cancer.
 Jupiter is exalted in the sign of Cancer; Moon is exalted in the sign of Taurus.
 This is a very powerful mutual reception, not only because Taurus and Cancer are in a sextile aspect to one another, but also because the Moon is also in its own house in Cancer.
 This placement would tend to give a notably generous and probably religious individual, with a good deal of luck and talent.

 Ancient and medieval astrologers also considered mutual reception by triplicity rulerships, and by terms or bounds rulerships.
 Even mutual reception by face was considered, although, unlike the other four dignities, of very little overall impact.
 Furthermore, "mixed" mutual reception is also taken into account—for example, when one planet is in the sign of another planet's exaltation, and the second planet is at the same time in the sign of the first planet's rulership.

-The mutual reception between Neptune and Uranus will become exact on the following dates: